MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 > [!TIP]
 >  The preferred way to work with ODBC tables is to attach them to an .MDB database.

- Before executing a querydef that represents a SQL pass-through query to an ODBC data source, set the connection string with `SetConnect` and call [SetReturnsRecords](#cdaoquerydef__setreturnsrecords) to specify whether the query returns records.
+ Before executing a querydef that represents a SQL pass-through query to an ODBC data source, set the connection string with `SetConnect` and call [SetReturnsRecords](#setreturnsrecords) to specify whether the query returns records.

  For more information about the connection string's structure and examples of connection string components, see the topic "Connect Property" in DAO Help.

-##  <a name="cdaoquerydef__setname"></a>  CDaoQueryDef::SetName
+##  <a name="setname"></a>  CDaoQueryDef::SetName
  Call this member function if you want to change the name of a querydef that is not temporary.

 ```